 Differentiation

 Differentiating any type of cell, be it iPSC or mesenchymal stromal cells, is a crucial workflow for producing the desired end cell type you need for use in basic research or therapeutic.
 Differentiation protocols generally involve sequentially applying growth factors or small molecules at precise time or event driven points to your cell culture.
-Let Emmet and Marty take care of this for you.

 Problem

-This is undesirable due to:
+These manual workflows are undesirable due to:

 - Environmental Variability - Every condition, from whether or not you have air conditioning in your lab, to the effects of thermally cycling your reagents can affect the performance of your differentiation protocol.

 - Complex Tech Transfers - No amount of SOP writing will ever capture the precise conditions under which a protocol was first developed.
 This can cause months to years of delays when transferring protocols to different facilities or cell culture teams.
-This challenge is futher compounded by needing to change biomanufacturing format from small scale R&D to larger reactors.

 - Upset Team Members- in our experience, people don’t like working on a differentiation protocol that calls for frequent media exchanges for weeks unless they’re purposefully trying to burn themselves out.